 - Bendy buses – although these vehicles are articulated, they are considered rigid vehicles.

 The Heavy Rigid Licence course involves training in both the theoretical and practical criteria as required under the HVCBA.
 It also includes the final competency assessment.
 Courses can generally be completed in one day unless a student requires a little more time working on a particular skill.
 At Core Driving School it is our goal to ensure all students are equipped with all the necessary skills required to pass their assessment with confidence.

-Under HVCBA, drivers are assessed against specific criteria relating to the safe operation of heavy vehicles.
+Under AQF and HVCBA, drivers are assessed against specific criteria relating to the safe operation of heavy vehicles.

 The assessment is then conducted under a range of conditions.
-The assessor must be accredited by the RMS and it is a requirement under HVCBA that your training and assessment are conducted by different assessors.
+The assessor must be accredited by Transport NSW and meet AQF requirements, to be able to train and assess under HVCBA.
+Please note: that training and assessment are conducted by different assessors.
 At Core Driving School we look after this for you and ensure that the assessor that delivers your training will not be the same assessor that conducts your Final Competency Assessment.

 How to Get Heavy Rigid Licence

 To be eligible to attend the HR Licence course you must;